 Pooling of "distant" milk on the Upper Midwest order is neither new nor without precedent.
 The record testimony and evidence show milk pooled on Order 30 from nearly all corners of the country.
-However, this decision acknowledges that with the advent of the economic incentives for California milk to pool on Order 30 and, at the same time, enjoy the benefits of being pooled under California's Stateoperated milk pooling program, significantly more milk has come to be pooled that has no legitimate association with the integral milk supplies of Order 30 pool plants.
+However, this decision acknowledges that with the advent of the economic incentives for California milk to pool on Order 30 and, at the same time, enjoy the benefits of being pooled under California's State-operated milk order program, significantly more milk has come to be pooled on the order that has no legitimate association with the integral milk supplies of Order 30 pool plants.
 The association at present has been made possible only through what some market participants describe as a regulatory loophole.
 The Upper Midwest order also provides a significant degree of pooling flexibility in the form of provisions allowing system and unit pooling.
 These provisions promote the orderly marketing of milk by minimizing the inefficient movement of milk for the sole purpose of meeting pooling standards.

-This final decision finds basic agreement with some of the reasons offered in testimony and reiterated in briefs by opponents to DFA's proposal for organizing "distant" milk into State units.
+This decision finds basic agreement with some of the reasons offered in testimony and reiterated in briefs by opponents to DFA's proposal for organizing "distant" milk into State units.
 Requiring each State unit to ship at least 10 percent of the quantity of milk to a distributing plant regulated under the order effectively sets a performance standard different from the States that comprise Order 30.
 For example, of the milk received from Idaho, the DFA proposal would establish a standard for at least 10 percent of such milk to be shipped to a distributing plant in order for this milk to be producer milk pooled on the order.
 However, the same would not be required, for example, that 10 percent of all Wisconsin milk be shipped to distributing plants regulated under the order.
 It is the ability of milk from California to double dip that is the primary source of disorderly marketing conditions and for much more milk being pooled on Order 30.
 By eliminating the ability to double dip, it is reasonable to conclude that California milk is unlikely to be pooled on Order 30 for economic reasons illustrated in DFA's testimony and analysis contained in the record of this proceeding.
+The remaining issue is establishing appropriate diversion limits for all pool plants, including limits for distributing plants which currently do not exist in the Upper Midwest milk order provisions.